 I always suggest people take a break from their tiresome lives and travel.
 Take a year off, or a few months, a sabbatical — whatever you can afford — and explore the world on your own.

-I am not saying that travelling is some kind of panacea, and there is definitely no place far enough to escape your problems, but what travelling does to you is it gives you that space to be someone else and improve your life.
+I am not saying that travelling is some kind of panacea and that you will manage to escape your problems (it is always ‘you may’ or ‘you may not’ situation) but what travelling gives you that space to be someone else and find a reason to your miseries.
 As you travel and face new challenges, you adopt a new personality and start thinking “What the new me would do here.”
 You end up putting yourself in different situations, and in the process, improve yourself without even noticing.

 So as the year of 2018 slowly passes by, let’s forget all those new year resolutions that we have already lost our bet with.
 Let’s just stick to one thing — and I assure that the rest will follow — of travelling alone a little more.

-Because as far as I’ve learned, solo travelling is the ultimate tool of becoming a better, a more confident you!
+Because as far as I’ve learned, from my personal solo travelling lessons, solo travelling is the ultimate tool for becoming a better, a more confident self!

-If you found my way of travelling interesting and like to follow my journeys more closely, follow me on Instagram.
-Or Subscribe to my monthly newsletter (shared only once every month!) and get more travel advice and personal stories right in your inbox!
+If you found my way of travelling interesting and like to follow my journeys more closely, you can follow me on Instagram.